ualbertalib/dvn/DVN-root/DVN-web/src/site/markdown/index.md

-# Welcome to Dataverse Network University of Alberata
+# Welcome to Dataverse Network

 * The Dataverse Network Project is an open source web application for sharing, citing, analyzing, and preserving research data.
 * To learn more, please visit <http://thedata.org>